Multiplying Polynomials Calculator

 However, not all things in life are known from the start.
 Sometimes we know that there is some number, but we don't know its value.
 At that moment, mathematics gets involved and denote these values using variables - symbols (usually letters) that represent some objects (usually numbers).
 If these values satisfy some property or are a part of some large expression, we can describe these connections using formulas or functions.
 A polynomial is a special case of those.

 A polynomial is an algebraic expression that involves numbers and variables in non-negative integer powers.
-To be precise, they are sums, whose every term is a product of numbers and variables in non-negative integer powers (we don't allow negative or fraction exponents).
+To be precise, they are sums (the same as we work with in our addition calculator), whose every term is a product of numbers and variables in non-negative integer powers (we don't allow negative or fraction exponents).
 Each summand here is called a monomial (the prefix "mono-" meaning "single").
 For instance:

 (-3) * z³ * 0.5,